Energetic awakening is simply an outrageous thing.

 As the process began to stabilize, the energy to integrate, and the opening of something greater dawning with more clarity, he naturally began to hold space for others 1:1 and in a variety of group spaces.

-This is a big part of his 1:1 work, and a joy to help others to find their way both in the storm and in opening to this fundamental essence that demands (with great love) to be known.
+This is a big part of his 1:1 work, and a joy and honor to help others to find their way both in the storm and in opening to this fundamental essence that demands (with great love) to be known.